-Allspring Global Investments (Allspring) is the trade name for the asset management firms of Allspring Global Investments Holdings, LLC, a holding company indirectly owned by certain portfolio companies of GTCR LLC and Reverence Capital Partners, L.P.
-These firms include but are not limited to Allspring Global Investments, LLC, and Allspring Funds Management, LLC.
-Certain products managed by Allspring entities are distributed by Allspring Funds Distributor, LLC (a broker-dealer and Member FINRA).
+Allspring Global Investments[TM] is the trade name for the asset management firms of Allspring Global Investments Holdings, LLC, a holding company indirectly owned by certain private funds of GTCR LLC and Reverence Capital Partners, L.P.
+These firms include but are not limited to Allspring Global Investments, LLC, Allspring Funds Management, LLC, and Galliard Capital Management.
+Certain products managed by Allspring entities are distributed by Allspring Funds Distributor, LLC (a broker-dealer and Member FINRA/SIPC).